toltalchaos/shop-os/README.md

 - Bug on product card focus element when in edit mode

 ## TODO:
-- improve emails to be more descriptive
-    - manager email to get all the needed data per-item
-    - customer data to get payment info
-    - improve user facing info screens (order confirmation - use this as EMAIL template)

 - Address ambiguous "DATE" field in order management
 - Manage product images (Blob or binary for uploads?)
-- Implement user account functionality (manager only, no user data is stored)
-- add error handling for all external calls
+- add error handling for all external calls - any failures prevent or roll back the action
     - site data
     - products
     - orders
     - auth
+    - emails
 - add store location to site_data (`storeLocation`)
     - + aproximate location for pickup
 - add discount code creation logic
     - one time codes and forever use codes
+- Implement user account functionality (manager only, no user data is stored)
 - Improve manager order management page to display the full list of orders and statuses (currently only a lookup by ID)
 - Implement database data versioning/application version tagging for later releases
     - version category in DB + release version in some global setting somewhere
     - check the versions to match, if not match update the DB data to work where needed
 - update readme to reflect values of data integrity, free use, and open code
     - update footer to reflect the same

+- improve emails to be more well formatted

 ### Documentation on Setup